-The SCH108BEX Encoder is an Ex-proof, Absolute Multiturn Encoder designed primarily for use in oilfield applications where reliability is critical, but can also be used for other applications that requires a rugged and reliable Ex-proof Absolute Encoder.
+The SCH88BEX Encoder is an Ex-proof, Absolute Multiturn Encoder designed primarily for use in oilfield applications where reliability is critical, but can also be used for other applications that requires a rugged and reliable Ex-proof Absolute Encoder.

-The SCH108BEX features a large through-bore hollow shaft that can be easily mounted on shafts of various sizes.
-It is the only large through-bore Ex-proof Profibus encoder on the market that has ATEX, IECEx, Class I Div.1, AEx, and Nanio CCVE certifications.
+The SCH88BEX features a large through-bore hollow shaft that can be easily mounted on shafts of various sizes.
+It is the only large through-bore Ex-proof Profibus encoder on the market that has ATEX, IECEx, Class I Div.1, and AEx certifications.

-Specifically designed for the Oil Industry, this rugged encoder incorporates features such as a 1/4 inch through hollow bore, a removable end cap for easy onsite cable replacement, and both manual and Profibus interface options for setting the Profibus device address.
-The SCH108BEX is the Exproof Profibus encoder of choice for oilfield applications.
+Specifically designed for the Oil Industry, this rugged encoder incorporates features such as a 30 mm through hollow bore, a removable end cap for easy onsite cable replacement, and both manual and Profibus interface options for setting the Profibus device address.
+The SCH88BEX is the Exproof Profibus encoder of choice for oilfield applications.

-The SCH108BEX has the following features:
+The SCH88BEX has the following features:

 - Profibus DP Interface for exchange of data with a Master Controller. - Supports the Profile for Absolute Encoders ver.
-1.1 class 1 and class 2 from the Profibus Nutzerorganisation as well as manufacturer specific functions. - Setting of station address over rotary switches or over Profibus interface by Change Station Address function. - Measurement of Velocity and Acceleration with programmable sample interval. - Removable end cap for easy onsite setting and cable replacement. - Large through hollow bore (up to $1\frac{1}{4}$ inch) for easy mounting. - Rugged, heavy duty ball bearings for high reliability. - Available in Aluminum and Stainless Steel (AISI 316).
+1.1 class 1 and class 2 from the Profibus Nutzerorganisation as well as manufacturer specific functions. - Setting of station address over rotary switches or over Profibus interface by Change Station Address function. - Measurement of Velocity and Acceleration with programmable sample interval. - Removable end cap for easy onsite setting and cable replacement. - Large through hollow bore (up to 30 mm) for easy mounting. - Rugged, heavy duty ball bearings for high reliability. - Available in Aluminum and Stainless Steel (AISI 316).

-This manual describes the implementation and use of the SCH108BEX Encoder.
+This manual describes the implementation and use of the SCH88BEX Encoder with the 01P firmware revision.